Docs are available before the release of Designer Cloud so you can get a sneak peek. This content might change between now and the official release.

 Set Up Rules Manually

-- The Numeric Column (Must be Numeric): Select the field to tile by.
+- Numeric Column to Group (Must be Numeric): Select the column to tile by.

-- Enter one or more tile cutoffs: Enter each tile's upper limit on a new line in the box provided.
+- Enter Upper Limits for Each Tile: Enter each tile's upper limit on a new line in the box provided.

-Tiles are applied in Manual mode but the records are not sorted.
-You must add a Sort tool and specify the fields which to sort by, if that is how you want the data displayed.
+Tiles are applied in Manual mode but the rows are not sorted.
+You must add a Sort tool and specify the columns to sort by, if that is how you want the data displayed.